mui/material-ui/docs/src/pages/components/modal/modal-de.md

 </Modal>
 ```

 We create a lot of React elements that will never be mounted.
-It's wasteful
+It's wasteful 🐢.
+You can **speed up** the rendering by moving the modal body into its own component.

 ```jsx
 <Modal open={false}>